 The BRSC U10 Junior Competitive Program introduces players to the competitive program.
 The purpose of the program focuses on player development, not team development.
-This low-stress approach allows players to explore the depths of their creativity without the stress of wins & loses.
+This low-stress approach allows players to explore the depths of their creativity without the stress of wins & losses.
 Players will participate in in-house play dates, festivals, tournaments, and in the Open Cup Tournament to finish the season.
 Players train twice a week and are loosely placed in pools to help maximize development.

 The program focuses on a developmentally appropriate curriculum, which includes technique, technical speed, tactical application of technique, and principals of play.
 The fall season runs August through early November.
 The spring season starts in late January and concludes in April.
 Players can participate in both the Junior Competitive Program and the Recreational program at the same time.

 "I give my full endorsement to the move towards a more developmental method of training for younger players and moving away from the competitive model, which is now in place in Louisiana.
 The ages of 8-12 are key years in the development of soccer players.
 When the child gets older, it is the technical ability combined with soccer IQ and fitness, which inevitably determines the game-winner.
 If a child has no background in technical development, they will not be able to contribute at the next level as they get older.
 I fully support and endorse this movement to bring a more technical developmental approach to youth soccer in Louisiana.
 It is essential if we want to see Louisiana produce better-prepared soccer players to play at the higher levels of the game in the future.